godaddy/terminus/README.md

   // cleanup options
   timeout: 1000,                   // [optional = 1000] number of milliseconds before forcefull exiting
   signal,                          // [optional = 'SIGTERM'] what signal to listen for relative to shutdown signals,                         // [optional = []] array of signals to listen for relative to shutdown beforeShutdown,                  // [optional] called before the HTTP server starts its shutdown onSignal,                        // [optional] cleanup function, returning a promise (used to be onSigterm) onShutdown,                      // [optional] called right before exiting

   // both
-  logger                           // [optional] logger function to be called with errors };
+  logger,                          // [optional] logger function to be called with errors onSendFailure                    // [optional] callback when sending 503 on healthcheck failures };

 createTerminus(server, options);